facundochavez/Petpath/README.md

 The project is organized into two main folders:

-· backend: Implements Django and Python with a traditional Django project structure.
+· backend(deprecated): Implements Django and Python with a traditional Django project structure.

-· frontend (deprecated): Utilizes a custom NextJS architecture with key folders for pages, components, public, styles, data, context, and assets.
+· frontend: Utilizes a custom NextJS architecture with key folders for pages, components, public, styles, data, context, and assets.

 ## 🛠️ How to Run